Suzanna-Linn/slua/docs/upcoming.md

 ### class

-The native class feature in Luau is a built-in language construct designed to define object-oriented class structures directly.
+The native **class** feature is a built-in language construct designed to define object-oriented class structures directly.

 It introduces dedicated contextual keywords (such as class, along with visibility modifiers like public) to natively declare constructor behaviors, instance fields, and methods.

-Comparison: Metatable-Based OOP vs. Native Classes
+Comparing: Metatable-Based OOP vs. Native Classes

 The Metatable Way (Traditional)
-Traditionally, Luau emulates object-oriented programming (OOP) using prototype-based patterns via standard tables and metatables.
+- Traditionally, Lua emulates object-oriented programming (OOP) using prototype-based patterns via standard tables and metatables.
 An instance is created by assigning a table a metatable whose fallback metamethod points to a prototype table containing the class's methods.
-While functional, this approach has several drawbacks:
+- While functional, this approach has several drawbacks:
+  - Boilerplate Code: Every class requires repetitive boilerplate to hook up the metatable, configure the index fallback, and define custom instantiation behaviors.
+  - No Built-in Encapsulation: Standard tables do not easily support private or protected fields without creating separate closures for every instance, which causes high memory overhead.
-Fragile Type Annotations: Type-checking metatables in Luau is historically complex.
+  - Fragile Type Annotations: Type-checking metatables in Lua is complex.
 To make classes type-safe in strict mode, developers must often write verbose type aliases, manually separate instance properties from methods, and manage complex intersection types.

-No Built-in Encapsulation: Standard tables do not easily support private or protected fields without creating separate closures for every instance, which causes high memory overhead.
-Boilerplate Code: Every class requires repetitive boilerplate to hook up the metatable, configure the index fallback, and define custom instantiation behaviors.
-The Native class Way
+The Native class Way (New)
-Instead of relying on runtime table manipulation, native classes allow you to declare the entire structure of an object within a single, cohesive block.
+- Instead of relying on runtime table manipulation, native classes allow us to declare the entire structure of an object within a single, cohesive block.
 Instance fields, accessibility modifiers, initialization parameters, and methods are defined formally.
 This shifts class definition from a dynamic, emulated runtime mechanism to a structured, compile-time construct.
-Key Advantages of Native Classes
+- Key Advantages of Native Classes:
-Direct Type-System Integration: Metatable-based classes are notoriously difficult for Luau's gradual type checker to analyze.
-Native classes resolve this by allowing the type checker to easily recognize and validate properties, method signatures, and constructor requirements out of the box, without requiring manual and fragile type-mapping boilerplate.
+  - Standardized Syntax: By introducing dedicated keywords for class declarations, the feature establishes a uniform way to write object-oriented code.
+This reduces the variety of custom class implementations across different libraries and frameworks, making large codebases easier to read, maintain, and share.
+  - Encapsulation and Access Control: The introduction of access modifiers (such as public and private designations) provides formal boundaries for class interfaces.
+This prevents external scripts from modifying or accessing internal class states, which was previously difficult to enforce cleanly using standard tables.
-Performance and Cache Locality: Standard tables are dynamically sized, hashed structures, and resolving methods through metatables requires traversing index chains at runtime.
+  - Performance and Cache Locality: Standard tables are dynamically sized, hashed structures, and resolving methods through metatables requires traversing index chains at runtime.
 Native classes allow the virtual machine to allocate instances with a fixed, predictable memory layout.
 This improves cache locality and enables the compiler to optimize property and method lookups.
-Encapsulation and Access Control: The introduction of access modifiers (such as public and private designations) provides formal boundaries for class interfaces.
-This prevents external scripts from modifying or accessing internal class states, which was previously difficult to enforce cleanly using standard tables.
-Standardized Syntax: By introducing dedicated keywords for class declarations, the feature establishes a uniform way to write object-oriented code.
-This reduces the variety of custom class implementations across different libraries and frameworks, making large codebases easier to read, maintain, and share.
+  - Direct Type-System Integration: Metatable-based classes are difficult for Lua's gradual type checker to analyze.
+Native classes resolve this by allowing the type checker to easily recognize and validate properties, method signatures, and constructor requirements out of the box, without requiring manual and fragile type-mapping boilerplate.

+<pre class="language-sluab"><code class="language-sluab">-- example of class
+class Point
+    public x
+    public y

+    function length(self)
+        return math.sqrt(self.x * self.x + self.y * self.y)
+    end

+    function __add(self, other: Point)
+        return Point { x = self.x + other.x, y = self.y + other.y }
+    end

+    function __tostring(self)
+        return `Point \{ x = {self.x}, y = {self.y} \}`
+    end

+    function new(x, y)
+        return Point { x = x, y = y }
+    end
+end

+local p = Point.new(3, 4)
+print(`my point: {p}  length = {p:length()}`)</code></pre>

+Class definitions are a block construct, enclosed in **class** and **end**:
+- They can only be written at the topmost scope.
+- Defining two classes with the same name in the same module is forbidden.
+- Within a class block, two declarations are allowed: Fields and methods.
+  - Fields are introduced with the new **public** keyword.
+In the future a `private` keyword will be added.
+  - Methods are introduced with the function keyword. **public function** is also permitted.

+Methods defined on class objects can be accessed either via **Class.method()** or **instance:method()^^ syntax.
+- If a method’s first argument is named **self**, it should be invoked with the **instance:method()** call syntax.
+This is not strictly required, but the compiler and optimizers may deoptimize code that doesn’t.
+- If a method accepts no arguments or if its first argument is not named self, it should be invoked via the **Class.method()** syntax.
+This is the same as “static methods” from other languages.

+To create a new instance of a class, we invoke it as if it were a function.
+It accepts one argument: A table that describes the initial values of all its properties.
+- If more customization is desired, static factory functions (frequently named new() or create()) are an easy, familiar way to accomplish this.

+Classes can define the following metamethods.
+They all work just like they do on a metatable:
+- __unm, __add, __sub, __mul, __div, __idiv, __mod, __pow
+- __eq, __lt, __le
+- __concat, __tostring
+- __call, __iter
+- __len

+SLua might also define **__tojson**.

+There are two new datatypes: **"class"** and **"object"**:
+- The datatype **"class"** serves as a factory for instances of the class and as a namespace for any functions that are defined on the class.
+  - They are always const and frozen.
+  - To construct an instance of a class, we call the class as though it were a function.
+It accepts a single argument: a table that contains initial values for all the fields.
+- The datatype **"object"** is the instance of the class, similar but not quite the same as a table.
+  - **pairs**, **ipairs** , **getmetatable**, and **setmetatable** do not work on class instances.
+They also cannot be iterated over with the generic **for** loop. (unless the class implements **__iter**)
+  - Reading or writing a nonexistent class property throws an error.
+This makes it easy to disambiguate between a nonexistent property and a property whose value is nil.
+  - Comparisons between instances is the same as with tables: If **__eq** is not defined, object comparisons use reference equality. **__eq** is only invoked if both operands are the same type.

+<pre class="language-sluab"><code class="language-sluab">-- new datatypes "class" and "object"
+class Cls end
+local inst = Cls {}

+type(Cls) == "class"
+typeof(Cls) == "class"

+type(inst) == "object"
+typeof(inst) == "object"</code></pre>

+The **class** library
+A new library for classes.

+- **`class.isinstance(o: object, C: class): boolean`**
+Returns true if the object o is an instance of the class C.
+- **`class.classof(o: object): class`**
+Returns the class of the object o.

 ### export

+The **export** keyword serves as a mechanism to expose definitions from a module script so they can be accessed by other scripts that import it via require.

+**export** support variables and functions (export local, export const, and export function).
+This eliminates the need to manually construct and return a table at the end of a module script.

+We can export types, variables, and functions at the top level of our module.
+The compiler automatically packages these into an exported module structure, meaning no return statement is needed at the bottom of the script.

+The **export** contextual keyword is allowed anywhere before variable and function declarations at the top level of a module, including local, const and function declarations.

+<pre class="language-sluab"><code class="language-sluab">-- exporting in a module script

+-- Exporting variables (using local or const) export local version = "1.0.0" export const PI = 3.14159

+-- Exporting a function (implicitly treated as const) export function getDistance(p1: Point, p2: Point)
+    local dx = p2.x - p1.x
+    local dy = p2.y - p1.y
+    return math.sqrt(dx * dx + dy * dy)
+end</code></pre>

+Advantages of **export** compared to **return**
+- Boilerplate: just prefix top-level variables/functions with export, no need to define a local table, bind methods to it, and manually return it.
+- Reassignability: exported values are immutable, protecting them from accidental reassignment.
+- Performance Optimizations: immutability unlocks cross-module inlining and constant folding.

 ## math library constants